Marijuana and Memory Loss: What Does the Research Say?

 While long-term and heavy cannabis users may build up a tolerance to some of cannabis’ effects on memory function, there are still some concerns that come with long-term usage.

 Higher doses of cannabis taken frequently, as is common in heavy long-term cannabis use, has been shown to have a negative effect on a person’s short-term verbal memory.
-One , which followed nearly 3,400 Americans over a 25-year period, found that those who had smoked cannabis heavily for five years or more performed worse on tasks that involved verbal recall, even after controlling for other factors that are known to affect cognition, such as age, depression, and other substance use.
+One study on cannabis consumption habits, which followed nearly 3,400 Americans over a 25-year period, found that those who had smoked cannabis heavily for five years or more performed worse on tasks that involved verbal recall, even after controlling for other factors that are known to affect cognition, such as age, depression, and other substance use.

 On the verbal recall tests, users who reported smoking cannabis every day were able to recall on overage 8.5 of the 15 words used in the test.
 By comparison, infrequent users and those reporting no cannabis use could recall nine words.
 While this difference may not appear major, the study authors suggested that this gulf in verbal recall could continue to grow the longer that cannabis was consumed chronically.
 As only eight percent of the study participants were classed as frequent users, it wasn’t possible to confirm this in this one study.